Move off the Road to Nowhere with Process Improvement Paired with Data Archiving Practices

 Understanding the state of transaction data quality, or data quality management/DQM, paired with a functioning and sustained data archiving practice puts the wheels in motion for moving material masters from the database to the archive.
 I created the following tiered data archiving roadmap from several implementations as a quick reference point.
 You may find more in your system’s case.
 If you do, I encourage you to comment below or tweet your own findings to us at @SimplyILM.
 Let’s keep the knowledge base growing!

 As your company takes important steps on the road to HANA, or adapting tools to steward MDM, it’s a great moment to consider the possible impact and consequences of deferring key steps essential to improvements promised by these technologies.
 Establishing a master data management plan doesn’t guarantee strategic DVM or ILM without a plan to address transactional data quality management through process change management.
 For help moving your organization in the right direction, count on the expert team at Simply ILM.
 We’re ready to assist your company objectively and comprehensively analyze data challenges while developing a customized archiving strategy.
-Contact us to get things started.
+Contact us or Deanna Mollett at email@example.com to get things started.